Thursday, 13 July 2017

 Our way was shaded in parts by banks of trees, but as the sky was grey, we were not as grateful as normal for their protection.

-After an hour or two we came to a ford over a stream, and crossed it without getting our feet wet, thanks to a couple of planks that somebody had kindly slung across the water.
+After an hour or two we came to a ford over a stream, and crossed it without getting our feet wet, thanks to a few long planks that somebody had kindly slung across the water.

 Shortly after that we joined a nameless little road, which in turn joined a bigger one (the D251) and we found ourselves beside a sharply falling escarpment.